What is VeChain (VET)? | The Ultimate Guide

 - VeChain Thor

-VeChain began primarily as a supply chain company but has recently announced plans to evolve into a DApp platform as well (more on this later).
+VeChain began primarily as a blockchain supply chain company but has since evolved into a full-fledged DApp platform (more on this later).

 Supply Chain Trust